nicohvi/nicohvi.github.io/_posts/2017-05-03-custom-rails-select.md

 For a complete demo of how a list like this might work (with CSS transitions) you can take a look at [this GitHub repository](https://github.com/nicohvi/select-demo).

+---

+[^1]: The fact that I used Rails to generate the HTML doesn't matter - the solution itself works independently of the rendering tools used.
+As long as you have the same HTML the select box will work.